 There's a real shortage in the US, too, with hardly anyone having stock that's not overpriced by third parties.

-Of course, there's plenty of Xbox Series X and S stock on eBay and StockX but you might have to pay over the odds.
+Of course, you could turn to auction sites like eBay and StockX but you might have to pay over the odds.
 For reference, the top-tier Xbox Series X console, which supports 4K gaming, carries a recommended retail price of £449 ($499, AU$749).
 The all-digital Series S, which doesn't have a disc drive, debuted at £249 ($299, AU$499).

-Right, here's today's best Xbox Series X deals, plus the latest availability info...
+Right, here are today's best Xbox Series X deals, plus the latest availability info...

 Best Xbox Series X/S deals Europe